Can A Relationship Work After A Breakup? Find Out

 The first step to stepping out from the tussle of a breakup is for both parties to be ready for a reconciliation.

-Don’t settle for reconciliation if you think you still need more time to get over the bruises caused by the breakup.
+Don’t settle for reconciliation if you still need more time to overcome the bruises caused by the breakup.

 If you are sure of giving a second chance and your partner also has his or her mind made up, you then can choose to give the relationship a try.